Gpx/gpx.github.io/src/posts/fetching-asynchronous-data-with-react-hooks.md

 changes we fetch the resource again.

 We're also not returning an array anymore but an object.
-I think an object is easier to handle because it create only one variable and doesn't force us to remember the order in which the results are returned.
+I think an object is easier to handle because it creates only one variable and doesn't force us to remember the order in which the results are returned.

 The last thing left to do is to take `useAsync` and move it in a separate file